Saifuddin Syed

 Biography

 I am a Florence Nightingale Bicentennial Fellow in computational statistics and machine learning at the University of Oxford’s Department of Statistics, where I am also a member of the Algorithms and Inference Working Group for the Next Generation Event Horizon Telescope (ngEHT).
-Prior to this role, I completed a postdoc under the guidance of Arnaud Doucet and a PhD under the supervision of Alexandre Bouchard-Côté.
-My doctoral thesis won the Pierre Robillard Award from the Statistical Society of Canada (SSC), the Cecil Graham Doctoral Dissertation Award from the Canadian Applied and Industrial Mathematics Society (CAIMS), and the Savage Award (Honourable Mention) for theory and methods from the International Society for Bayesian Analysis (ISBA).
+Prior to this role, I completed a postdoc supervised by Arnaud Doucet and a PhD supervised by Alexandre Bouchard-Côté.

 Interests